mwojtaczka/encryption/README.md

 however it is in experimental stage and requires some convention (more info inside the class).
 Moreover, it doesn't support all the cases.

-## Getting started without Spring Data JPA or without proxies or without Spring at all
+## Getting started without Spring Data JPA or without proxies
-In case of no Spring Data proxies won't be enabled.
+In case of no Spring Data JPA proxies won't be enabled.
 Proxies can be also turned off manually by the properties:
 `encryption.framework.spring-data.proxy.encrypt.enabled=false`
 `encryption.framework.spring-data.proxy.hash.enabled=false`